Dispatch's Second Chance (and The Game Awards Predictions)

 The only other last thing that I would expect is that new Jurassic Park

-It might actually just be called that.
-Survival?
-Yeah, it's like a dynamic.
+survivor game. like was it might actually just be called that survival yeah it's like a dino crisis anything

-Yeah, anything that ties into movies, I feel like is Game Awards fodder.
-Because we're already in LA, let's get the celebrities out, do all that stuff.
+yeah anything that ties into movies i feel like is game awards spotter because they're like we're already in la let's get the celebrities out do all that stuff um

 Yeah.
 Is that something?